Ken Venturi: Professional career

 Venturi turned pro at the end of 1956 and was a regular winner during his early years on the PGA Tour.
 He again came close to winning the Masters in 1958 and 1960, but was edged out both times by Arnold Palmer.
 On January 24, 1960, Venturi won the Bing Crosby National Pro-Am on the 1960 PGA Tour.

 After suffering minor injuries in an automobile accident in 1961, Venturi's swing, and thus his career, began to slide.
 This slump lasted until 1964 when, for no reason even Venturi could fathom, he began playing well again.
 After a couple of high finishes, Venturi reached the pinnacle of his comeback by winning the U.S. Open in 1964 at Congressional Country Club, after nearly collapsing in the near-100 F heat and humidity of the 36-hole final day.
 (The format was changed the next year in 1965.)
 Venturi was the first player to win the U.S. Open after conquering a sectional qualifier.

 Venturi won again in July and August, tied for fifth in the PGA Championship, and received that year's Sports Illustrated magazine's "Sportsman of the Year" award and PGA Player of the Year award.
-He played on the Ryder Cup team in 1965, and received the 1998 Old Tom Morris Award from the Golf Course Superintendents Association of America, GCSAA's highest honor.
+He played on the Ryder Cup team in 1965.

 After 1964, Venturi's career again took a blow when he was diagnosed with carpal tunnel syndrome in both wrists.
 After missing the cut at the Masters by nine strokes, he received treatment at the Mayo Clinic in May.
 Defending his title at the U.S. Open in June, Venturi continued to have difficulty with his hands and entered the championship with plans to have surgery the following week.
 He missed the cut by ten strokes, had the surgery on both wrists, and was sidelined until the Ryder Cup in October in England.
 Venturi's condition improved and he won a tour event in January 1966 at the very familiar Harding Park in his hometown, but he soon relapsed; after additional surgeries, he could not regain his form.